 What questions will be asked on the Census?

 - The Census Bureau has released a sample Census questionnaire with the questions that will be included in the 2020 Census.
-The 2020 Census Sample Questionnaire is available on the Census Bureau's website at the following link: 2020 Census Questionnaire.
+Download a copy in English (PDF) or Spanish (PDF).

 are my responses confidential?

 The Census Bureau is required by law to protect any personal information they collect and keep it strictly confidential.
 The Census Bureau can only use your answers to produce statistics.
 In fact, every Census Bureau employee takes an oath to protect your personal information for life.
 Your answers cannot be used for law enforcement purposes or to determine your personal eligibility for government benefits.